Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

 But before going further, let's explore some fundamentals related to kantoam ming.

-The Kantoam Ming complex of Siem Reap is referred to by various names, but we retain this terminology in order to homogenize the intention between researchers and facilitate indexed searches on the Internet.
+The kantoam ming ensemble of Siem Reap is referred to by various names, but we retain this terminology in order to homogenize the intention between researchers and facilitate indexed searches on the Internet.

 One of the most common names is trai leak.
 Keo Narom in his book ‘Cambodian Music, p.10’ writes: “Trai derived from the Sanskrit word for three, while Leak or Lakana is a Pali word meaning a mark or trace.
 In Buddhism, all existence is marked by the three characteristics (lakshana) of suffering, impermanence, and lack of self.”
 She adds: "Ordinary villagers like to call this music according to its sounds such as kangroam ming, tatoam ming, toam ming.
 Others call the music toa ming as well, since it makes us think of moral actions and can cause us to become melancholy.”